grafana/grafana/docs/sources/developers/plugins/legacy/_index.md

 ## Buildscript

-You can use any build system that supports systemjs.
+You can use any build system that supports `systemjs`.
 All the built content should end up in a folder named `dist` and be committed to the repository.
 By committing the dist folder, the person who installs your plugin does not have to run any build script.
 All of our example plugins have a build script configured.

 ## Keep your plugin up to date

 New versions of Grafana can sometimes cause plugins to break.
-See our [documentation](../../../../docs/grafana/latest/developers/plugins/migration-guide/) for changes in
-Grafana that can impact your plugin.
+See our [documentation](../migration-guide/) for changes in Grafana that can impact your plugin.

 ## Metadata